smackle/discordjs-pagination/README.md

 # @xoalone/discordjs-pagination

-A simple utility to paginate discord embeds.
+A simple utility to paginate Discord embeds.
 Built on discord.js@^12.0.0 (master) but should work on older versions.
 Compatible with MessageEmbeds, RichEmbeds (not tested).
 Pages are embeds.

-NOTE: This is an edit of discord.js-pagination, there is a back to homepage feature on this edit.
+NOTE: This is an edit of discord.js-pagination, I have added a lot of useful features.

 # Installation